Teen Painkiller Addiction

 • Plain oxycodone both in pills and liquid form.

-• Tolerance.
-Tolerance means a person needs more or higher opioid doses to relieve the same pain he previously could manage with lower doses.
+Tolerance means a person needs more or higher opioid doses to relieve the same pain he could previously manage with a lower dose.

-• Addiction.
-This is when a person strongly craves for opioid use and continues to use the same even when the medication poses a risk to his health, money, and relationships.
+This is when a person strongly craves opioid use and continues to use it even when the medication poses a risk to his health, money, or relationships.

 Pain pill addiction can lead to inappropriate or risky behavior.
-Like the youth stealing pain pills from family or friends, buying opioid medications from friends, lie to their doctors so that they get new prescriptions, and buying or using street drugs.
+Often, the youth involved resort to stealing pain pills from family or friends, buying opioid medications from friends, lying to their doctors to procure new prescriptions, and buying or using street drugs.
 Taking opioids in very high doses or mixing them with other drugs or alcohol can result in overdose or even death.

 When taken for non-medical purposes, painkillers can lead to adverse health effects like overdose, dependence, addiction, or even death.

-People addicted to prescription drugs have significantly increased in the United States.
-This is as per the CDC (Centers for Disease Control and Prevention).
-About 4,000 to 14,800 people have died from an accidental overdose of prescription drugs in the last 10 years.
+Prescription drug addiction has significantly increased in the United States.
+According to the CDC (Centers for Disease Control and Prevention), about 4,000 to 14,800 people have died from an accidental overdose of prescription drugs in the last 10 years.

-Common painkiller addictions usually contain opioids.
+Common painkillers usually contain opioids.
 Natural or synthetic opioids are used mainly as pain relievers.
 When taken as instructed, they are safe and help patients with chronic pain or those recovering from surgeries control pain.

 Opioids are usually ingested by mouth.
 Once ingested, the drug is slowly released in the body over time instead of being released all at once.

-The drug can also be crushed into a powder and then injected or sniffed.
-Doing so causes the drug to be rapidly released into the body, making a person feel high.
+The drug can also be crushed into a powder and then injected or snorted.
+Doing so causes the drug to be released into the body rapidly, making a person feel high quickly.

 Taking higher doses of opioid medications leads to quick dependence on the drug.
 Abusing opioids is very dangerous and can cause death.
 Taking opioids with other medications should be closely monitored as it can lead to life-threatening consequences.